coderaiser/putout/packages/engine-runner/README.md

 ## Stores

 Stores is preferred way of keeping 🐊**Putout** data, `traverse` init function called only once, and any other way of handling variables will most likely will lead to bugs.
-There is 3 store types:
+There is a couple store types:

 - ✅`listStore`;
 - ✅`pathStore`;